Registration and Academic Standards for Graduate Students

 The grade I is assigned at the discretion of an instructor, provided that two criteria are met:

 - There are extenuating circumstances, explained to the instructor before the assignment of the grade, which clearly justify an extension of time beyond the requirements established for other students in the class.
-It is the student’s responsibility to notify the instructor of the circumstances which prevent completion of the course
+It is the student’s responsibility to notify the instructor of the circumstances that prevent completion of the course

 - The student has been passing the course and only a small segment of the course, such as a term paper, remains to be completed, for which the extenuating circumstances justify a special exception